HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf208.md

 ## Web Content Manager Author options now include Tiny MCE

+=== "Containers"
+    Content Authors can now choose to use TinyMCE as the default editor for creating and editing WCM content.
+See the topic [Enhanced Editor option from the Web Content Authoring options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_prop_authoring.md) topic for more information.

+=== "On-Premises"
     Content Authors can now choose to use TinyMCE as the default editor for creating and editing WCM content.
 See the topic [Enhanced Editor option from the Web Content Authoring options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_prop_authoring.md) topic for more information.

 ## Web Content Manager